 Her research approaches music from the perspective of cognitive science.
 She is interested in the interface between musical structure and engagement, especially in listeners without formal training, and especially as it occurs dynamically across the course of the listening experience.
 Her book On Repeat: How Music Plays the Mind (Oxford University Press) received the 2014 Wallace Berry Award from the Society for Music Theory, and the 2015 ASCAP Deems Taylor/Virgil Thomson Award.
-Her latest book The Psychology of Music: A Very Short Introduction is coming out with Oxford University Press this year.
+Her latest book The Psychology of Music: A Very Short Introduction (Oxford University Press) was published this year.
 She is a 2016 Kavli Fellow of the National Academy of Sciences and a 2016 Chancellor Faculty Fellow at the University of Arkansas, pursuing a project devoted to facilitating interdisciplinary work across campus.
 Her cross-cultural research on narrative perceptions of music is supported by a grant from the National Science Foundation.
 She is President-Elect of the Society for Music Perception and Cognition.